 545 S. San Pedro St., Los Angeles, CA 90013

 The Union Rescue Mission needs our help to make sure everyone has the opportunity to enjoy a special Thanksgiving meal.
 There are many ways families can help – by serving a meal, donating funds, and donating time.
 This year, every $3.72 meal donation will be doubled; meaning your monetary donation goes twice as far.
 And, if Downtown LA isn’t convenient for you, help is also needed at Union Rescue Mission’s Hope Gardens Family Center in Sylmar.
 Check the website for details.

 The Midnight Mission

 The Midnight Mission needs our help to make sure they can adequately serve the men, women, and children who will come by for a Thanksgiving meal.
-There are a number of ways to get involved including making a monetary donation and donating your time.
-Check the website for details.
+There are a number of ways to get involved including making a monetary donation, donating your time, and donating goods (food, clothing, and other necessities).